hbarkine/privacy/habit-forest/habit-forest-privacy.md

 ## Children’s Privacy

-The App is **not directed to children under the age of 13**.
+The App can be used by users of all ages.
+The App does not knowingly collect personally identifiable information from children.

-If you are a parent or guardian and believe your child has provided personal information, please contact us and we will take steps to remove the information if necessary.
+If you are a parent or guardian and believe that a child has provided personal information through the App, please contact us and we will take steps to remove the information if necessary.

 ---